 At some point, you'll be driving around with your kids, and you’ll pass a retail store with a big blue ticket for a sign.
-At this point, you’ll have to explain that the building once belonged to Blockbuster Video.
+You’ll then have to explain that the building once belonged to Blockbuster Video.
 Your fascinating Blockbuster stories will make them long for a time when one could walk up and down the aisles of a video store, imagining what each film was about while a vertical slice of What Lies Beneath plays on the store’s television.
 Then they'll go back to enjoying streaming services on their tablets.

-Even though Blockbuster was a huge part of every millennial's life, there are probably still a bunch of things you didn't know about Blockbuster, the McDonald’s of the video rental world.
-Unless you were lucky enough to be one of their faithful employees, you probably never noticed all the behind the scenes work that went into creating the once ubiquitous chain.
-And while their fall was hard to miss, you might be surprised to find out that in some parts of the US, the company is still thriving.
+Even though Blockbuster was a huge part of almost every millennial's life, there are probably still a bunch of things you didn't know about Blockbuster, the McDonald’s of the video rental world.
+Unless you were lucky enough to be one of their faithful employees, you probably never noticed all the behind-the-scenes work that went into creating the once ubiquitous chain.

 Blockbuster Was The First Store To Keep Tapes On Shelves

-Aside from the massive blue sign, the biggest thing that set Blockbuster apart from other video stores was the way that they stocked their tapes.
-While most stores kept their cassettes behind the counter to keep people from stealing them, Blockbuster stocked them like a library.
+Aside from the massive blue sign, the biggest thing that set Blockbuster apart from other video stores was the way they stocked their tapes.
+While most stores kept their cassettes behind the counter to prevent people from stealing them, Blockbuster organized them like a library.

-This was a major deal; not only did it show customers which movies were available, but it also allowed them to peruse titles at their own pace.
-Since the company was taking a major risk by leaving their tapes out for people to steal, their decision showed off the fact that they were making major bucks in the rental game.
+This was a big deal; not only did it show customers which movies were available, but it also allowed them to peruse titles at their own pace.
+Since the company was taking a risk by leaving their tapes out for people to steal, their decision showed off that they were making megabucks in the rental game.

 Blockbuster Could Have Purchased Netflix

 Before Netflix got into the streaming business, they exclusively sent out copies of physical DVDs.
-While they were doing pretty well, they weren't the dominant film distributor that they are today.
-In the early 2000s, Netflix was worth about $50 million, and they offered Blockbuster the opportunity to buy them out.
+While they were doing pretty well, the company wasn't the dominant film distributor it is today.
+In the early 2000s, Netflix was worth about $50 million and offered Blockbuster the opportunity for a buyout.

-Blockbuster passed, and instead signed a contract to work with Enron Broadband on an in-demand video service.
-Enron Broadband went bankrupt within a year - a major setback for the rental company — whereas Netflix continued to make all the money.
+Blockbuster passed and instead signed a contract to work with Enron Broadband on a demand video service.
+Enron Broadband went bankrupt within a year - a significant setback for Blockbuster - whereas Netflix continues to make all the money.